perez987/6600XT-on-macOS-with-PowerPlayTable-to-SSDT-or-config.plist/README.md

   * remove backslashes (\) at the end of lines
   * remove line breaks to get a single line string, use Grep in Find and Replace.

-Text before looks like this (the entire string is not shown, just a part):
+Text before transformation: (full string is not displayed, it is too long):

 ```
 "PP_PhmSoftPowerPlayTable"=hex:a6,09,12,00,02,22,03,ae,09,00,00,22,43,00,00,83,\
 00,18,00,00,00,1c,00,00,00,00,00,00,76,00,00,00,00,00,00,00,00,00,00,00,00, \
 ```

-After it looks like this:
+Text after transformation:

 ```
 a6091200022203ae0900002243000008300180000001c0000000000007600000000000000000000000 ...